If you’re ready to join the Cambridge Network host family community now,

 Q. Can I host a student if I have a pet?

 A. Of course!
-In fact, some of our students prefer living with families who have pets.
+Some of our students prefer living with families who have pets.

 Q. Can I host a student if I am a single parent?